rte-france/Grid2Op/docs/action.rst

     # method 2
     obs_add = obs + add

-And refer to the section :sec:`observation_module_graph` to retrieve a graph structure from these observations.
+And refer to the section :ref:`observation_module_graph` to retrieve a graph structure from these observations.
 For example:

 .. code-block:: python